Opportunities

 Observerships take place over the course of a single day or over multiple sessions within a single production period.
 Participants can join morning, afternoon and/or evening sessions on one day to see various productions at different stages in their creation, or visit a specific production at multiple points in their evolution.

-We aim to reply to your application within two weeks of the deadline or sooner if the opportunity is imminent.
+We aim to reply to your application within one month of the deadline or sooner if the opportunity is imminent.
 Applications will be assessed by a variety of Royal Ballet and Opera departmental representatives and external guests.

 We welcome applications from vocational students or early career creatives, musicians and stage directors from all backgrounds, heritages and nationalities.
 We will give priority consideration to people under-represented in our talent pool.